turbot/steampipe-docs/docs/guides/caching.md

 ## Query Cache Options

 Steampipe provides options for enabling/disabling the cache, changing the TTL, and controlling the cache size.
-These options can be set via config file option, environment variables, or via commands in an interactive query shell session.
+These options can be set via config file options, environment variables, or commands in an interactive query shell session.

 Broadly speaking, there are two groups of settings:
 1. [Server-level settings](#server-level-cache-settings) that apply to ALL connections